arkalira/MQTT_Haproxy/redis-cluster/README.md

 print(rdb.get("foo1"))
 print(rdb.get("foo2"))
 ```

-- Setting keys with **rdb.set** must return True and rdb.get should return the key value.
+- Setting keys with **rdb.set** must return "True" and **rdb.get** should return the key value.

-- Free the chaos monkey, stop a master, enter the cli and search for key values:
+- Now is time to free the chaos monkey.
+Stop a master, enter the cli and search for key values:

 ```
 docker stop rediscluster_redismaster2_1